Flaymard/projet_ppe/README.md

 # Why ?

-I personnaly love aeronautics, and my friends were enthusiastic about the idea of helping beginners to understand how the flight commands influence the behaviour of a plane.
+I personally love aeronautics, and my friends were enthusiastic about the idea of helping beginners to understand how the flight commands influence the behaviour of a plane.

 # What is the goal of this project ?